RokasEl/simgen/README.md

 # EnergyMolecularDiffusion

 The easiest way to setup the package is to install the associated model depository as shown below.
 This will automatically install this package and download the required model files.
+Make sure you're using `python>=3.10`!

 ```bash
 git clone git@github.com:RokasEl/MACE-Models.git